danielloader/kubernetes-sdlc/README.md

 ## Working Examples

-This repository contains working examples in addition to the whitepaper you are currently reading.
+This repository contains working examples in addition to the document you are currently reading.

 ### Deployment